 Please contact our Undergraduate Chair, Dr. David Pugh if you have questions about courses, registration, Plan completion etc. : email@example.com

-There is also a number of other services around campus to help you achieve academic success:
+There are also a number of other services around campus to help you achieve academic success:

 - Academic Advising Appointments in the Office of Faculty of Arts and Science

 The Academic Advisors in the Faculty of Arts and Science provide students with information and interpretation of Faculty regulations, policies, procedures, applications and programs of study within the Faculty and the University.
 They ensure that the student understands he/she has the ultimate responsibility to monitor a course of study and fulfill degree requirements and should seek advice as necessary.

 - Peer Academic Support Service (P.A.S.S)